jwpinnington/APL_psa/README.md

             * Internationalization - this is more of a business requirement if international clients.

 * Technical contraints to the product
+    * Capabilites
-    * Capabilites - does the provider have the technical capability to build product elements of the solution.
+        * Does the provider have the technical capability to build product elements of the solution?
+        * Do the end users of the client and it's B2B partners have the abilities to self-manage the product?
+The product should of course be simple to use.
+In the case of a human to human messaging app is there a requirement to manage enrolement and permissions governed by business rules?
+If so can the product be designed for self-service by business 'super users', and the solution be delivered with a 'train the trainers' approach for operational support?
     * [Technology](#Technology)

 ## At a high level, what architectural options might be relevant in this scenario?